msveshnikov/allchat/README.md

 -   Get the latest news from Google News in your preferred language and receive them directly in your inbox.
 Keep up with industry trends and advancements.
 Just say _Send me your comment about latest news_
 -   Create PowerPoint presentations.
 Just say _Create 10 slides for presentation "Comparison of CZC.cz and Alza.cz" then write a Python program that will save it to disk_ then run code and Save To resulting .pptx link
 -   Schedule action and send results to you.
 Just say _schedule hourly action: generate haiku about spring_
--   Write an email to Assistant <allchatonline.ai@gmail.com> with any inquiry
+-   Write an email to Assistant <allchatonline.ai@gmail.com> with any inquiry (attachments allowed)

 # RUN LOCALLY